0xLuks/pyeh/README.md

 # pylearn :snake:

-pyeh is a collection of scripts to present my journey of learning the python language.</br>
+pylearn is a collection of scripts to present my journey of learning the python language.</br>
 Feel free to use it.

 ## Network